9 Things You Might Not Know About Savannah Guthrie

 Her promotion to the Today show was scary for Savannah

 Savannah Guthrie lives an incredibly lavish life, and it's in no small part thanks to her gig as an anchor on the "Today" show.
 While she loves the job, she admitted that her promotion to co-anchor in 2012 wasn't quite as joyous as one might have expected it to be.
-Guthrie landed the job after Ann Curry was summarily fired by NBC, and she was initially shocked by the promotion.
+She landed the job after Ann Curry was summarily fired by NBC, and was initially shocked by the promotion.
 "I came at a time of a lot of controversy for the show, and it wasn't, I don't think, a happy occasion, really — for anyone, including me," she told Parade in January 2025.
 "I was as terrified as I could possibly be because the bosses at the time had made a decision, and I quite literally was the last to know, and I was so afraid, and I was pretty sure that I wouldn't last."

 She's not afraid to ask hard questions in interviews